yunhenk/NMTF/README.md

 An implementation of the paper "Nonnegative Matrix Tri-Factorization with Graph Regularization for Community Detection in Social Networks" with python and cudamat.

-#Run
+# Run
 1. install the cudamat library
-2. In the function runHashtag() set the needed datapath,and then run.
+2. In the function algorithm_regu_gpu/runHashtag() set the needed datapath,and then run.